 DAI WEI is originally from China.
 Her musical journey navigates in the spaces between east and west, classical and pop, electronic and acoustic, innovation and tradition.
-She often draws from eastern philosophy and aesthetics to create works with contemporary resonance, and reflect an introspection on how these multidimensional conflict and tension can create and inhabit worlds of their own.
-Her artistry is nourished by the Asian and Chinese Ethnic culture in many different ways.
-Being an experimental vocalist, she performs herself as a Khoomei throat singer in her recent compositions, through which are filtered by different experiences and background as a calling that transcends genres, races, and labels.
+She often draws from eastern philosophy and aesthetics to create works with contemporary resonance and reflects an introspection on how these multidimensional conflicts and tension can create and inhabit worlds of their own.
+Her artistry is nourished by the Asian and Chinese Ethnic cultures in many different ways.
+Being an experimental vocalist, she performs herself as a Khoomei throat singer in her recent compositions, through which are filtered by different experiences and backgrounds as a calling that transcends genres, races, and labels.

 Wei is currently pursuing her doctorate in Music Composition at Princeton University as a Naumburg Fellow.
-She holds Artist Diploma at the Curtis Institute of Music, where she studies with Jennifer Higdon, David Ludwig, and Richard Danielpour.
-She earned an M.M. in Music Composition at the University of North Carolina at Greensboro, where she studied with Mark Engebretson and Alejandro Rutty.
-She earned her B.A. in Music Composition at the Xinghai Conservatory of Music in China.
+She holds Artist Diploma at the Curtis Institute of Music.
+After she finished her B.A. in Music Composition at the Xinghai Conservatory of Music in China, she came to the United States and earned an M.M. in Music Composition at the University of North Carolina at Greensboro.